BDC Hamburger Icon

 Problems get our attention much more than solutions.
 In a classic study, the late professor and researcher John Cacioppo showed that people have intense and immediate reactions to things they perceive as negative.

-Problems create fear and anxiety.
-However, solutions relieve fear and anxiety.
+Problems create fear and anxiety but solutions relieve these emotions:

-1. Remind leads of their pain.
-Remind them about the pain they’re experiencing due to their problem and the consequences of leaving the problem unsolved – or only partially solved with a less adequate solution.
+1. Remind leads of their pain: Tell them about the pain they’re experiencing due to their problem and the consequences of leaving it unsolved — or only partially solved with a less adequate solution.

-2. Offer a solution.
-Show prospects how your product or service will solve their problem and how solving this problem will make them feel (relieved, happy, proud, secure, etc.).
-To make them feel confident in buying from you, proactively deal with their objections and provide social proof, such as testimonials, reviews and the size of your customer base.
+2. Offer a solution: Show prospects how your product or service will solve their problem and how solving this problem will make them feel, such as relieved, happy, proud or secure.
+To make them feel confident in buying from you, deal with their objections proactively and provide social proof, such as testimonials, reviews and the size of your customer base.

 2. Stay in regular communication with your prospects.

-Create and stick to a prospect contact schedule that details how and when you’ll contact them.
+Create and stick to a prospect contact schedule that details how and when you’ll reach out to them.
 Depending on the type of product or service you’re selling and its cost, you may want to contact prospects one to three times a week.

 More frequent communication is appropriate closer to receiving the initial lead, becoming less frequent as time goes on.
 If you contact prospects only a couple of times and then ignore them, you’re leaving money on the table.